 The CCWG-Accountability also disagreed with any attempt to single out any specific Human Rights (such as “freedom of expression”) in the proposed Draft Bylaw text on the basis that Human Rights cannot be selectively mentioned, emphasized, or applied since they are universal, indivisible, interdependent, and interrelated.

-The CCWG considered comments received during the 3rd PCP which were overall in favour of including HR language with a few exceptions which included the ICANN Board.
+The CCWG-Accountability considered comments received during the third public comment period which were overall in favor of including Human Rights language with a few exceptions which included the ICANN Board.

-The CCWG engaged with the Board to specifically address their concerns thorough discussion and debate in three plenary calls.
-Additionally, ICANN’s legal team and CCWG’s legal advisors privately discussed the concerns raised by ICANN legal in relation to the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed bylaw provision.
+The CCWG-Accountability engaged with the Board to specifically address its concerns through discussion and debate in three plenary calls.
+Additionally, ICANN’s legal team and CCWG-Accountability’s legal advisors discussed the concerns raised by ICANN legal regarding the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed Bylaw provision.

-The CCWG developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
-The ICANN Board maintains that this compromise text does not address their concerns while not providing any specific examples of their concerns regarding the alleged unintended consequences.
+The CCWG-Accountability developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
+The ICANN Board maintains that this compromise text does not address its concerns while not providing any specific examples of its concerns regarding the alleged unintended consequences.
 This proposed Draft Bylaw on Human Rights would reaffirm ICANN’s existing obligations within its narrow scope and Mission, and would clarify ICANN’s commitment to respecting Human Rights.

-Amendments to the proposed Draft Bylaw text since Draft Two aim to prevent Mission expansion or “Mission creep” by stating that ICANN’s commitment to respect internationally recognized Human Rights is conducted “within its Mission and in its operations.”
+Amendments to the proposed Draft Bylaw text since the Second Draft Proposal aim to prevent Mission expansion or “Mission creep” by stating that ICANN’s commitment to respect internationally recognized Human Rights is conducted “within its Mission and in its operations.”

 The proposed Draft Bylaw does not impose any enforcement duty on ICANN, or any obligation on ICANN to take action in furtherance of the Bylaw.

-The proposed Draft Bylaw also clarifies that no IRP challenges can be made on the grounds of this Bylaw until a Framework of Interpretation on Human Rights (FOI-HR) is developed and approved as part of Work Stream 2 Activities.
+The proposed Draft Bylaw also clarifies that no IRP challenges can be made on the grounds of this Bylaw until an FOI-HR is developed and approved as part of Work Stream 2 activities.
 It further clarifies that acceptance of the FOI-HR will require the same process as for Work Stream 1 Recommendations (as agreed for all Work Stream 2 Recommendations).

-Additionally, the CCWG-Accountability has identified several work areas that need to be undertaken as part of Work Stream 2 in order to fully operationalize ICANN’s commitment to Human Rights, including the development of a Framework of Interpretation.
+Additionally, the CCWG-Accountability has identified several work areas that need to be undertaken as part of Work Stream 2 in order to fully operationalize ICANN’s commitment to Human Rights, including the development of an FOI-HR.

 Draft Bylaw on Human Rights